 - Assignments that require submission of a digital document must be submitted as Microsoft Word or PowerPoint files (as designated in the instructions for each CTA):

-- If you use software other than Microsoft Word to complete writing assignments, save your file as one of these file types before submitting it to Niihka.
+- If you use software other than Microsoft Word or PowerPoint to complete writing assignments, save your file as one of these file types before submitting it to Niihka.